xealea/Mydotfiles/README.md

         *) exec $DEFAULTSESSION ;;
     esac

-> note if any exec command for bspwm ( double ) like in bellow .xinitrc have exec bspwm or dbus-launch bspwm you can managed in above code
+> note if any exec command for bspwm ( double ) like in bellow .xinitrc have exec bspwm or dbus-launch bspwm you can delete and managed in above code

 ------------------------------
 <b><p align="center">Credits & Many Thanks</p></b>